SimonMariani/personal-website/README.md

 This is the github of the personal website from Simon Mariani, as of now it contains the general information you would find on a CV, and a chatbot that has been trained to answer questions about Simon Mariani.

+# NOTES
+- The database takes some time to statup even after it is running so it can be the case that you have to restart the backend when deploying

 # TODO
 - add links to home for companies and papers and such